cl0wng1rl/kwz/README.md

 The `categories` subcommand returns a list of categories followed by their category code.
 The categories command looks like:

 ```
-kwiz categories
+kwz categories
 ```

 ## Help

-To get help using _kwiz_, run:
+To get help using _kwz_, run:

 ```
-kwiz --help
+kwz --help
 ```

 # License